amareval/ai-daily-planner/README.md

 # AI Daily Planner

-Daily planning agent that helps unemployed professionals stay focused on their primary goal—landing a job—by organizing their tasks and proposing productive learning opportunities.
+AI agent that tracks and manages your to-dos while surfacing recommended actions to keep any professional moving toward their goals.

+### Latest Backend Capabilities

+- PDF ingestion API converts Remarkable exports into structured to-dos, storing provenance for each task.
+- Task API supports status updates plus a “carry-forward” helper so unfinished work automatically rolls into the next day.
+- Uploaded files are parsed with `pypdf`, and handwriting-only PDFs fall back to Tesseract OCR (`pytesseract` + `pdf2image`); durations like `(30m)` are plucked out as optional estimates.

+> Local dev tip: delete `backend/planner.db` if migrations fail mid-upgrade; then run `poetry run alembic upgrade head` again.

 ## Core Experience

-- **Ultimate goal banner** persists across the product and anchors all planning decisions.
+- **Ultimate goal banner** keeps the mission visible so every task and suggestion ladders up to it.
-- **Morning brief** (email + optional web view) outlines the day: carried-forward to-dos, estimated time, and 2–3 curated learning opportunities sized to the user’s available hours.
+- **Morning brief** (email + optional web view) outlines the day: carried-forward to-dos and 2–3 curated learning opportunities sized to the user’s available hours.
 - **Evening capture** accepts tomorrow’s plan via Remarkable PDF upload or manual entry, plus an “extra learning time” input.

 ### Daily Flow